Bobby Ryan: Ottawa Senators

 On July 5, 2013, Ryan was acquired by the Ottawa Senators in exchange for forwards Jakob Silfverberg, Stefan Noesen and a first-round draft pick in 2014 (used to select Nick Ritchie).
 Ryan registered 23 goals in his first season with the Senators, a season cut short by injury—on March 27, 2014, it was announced via Twitter that he would undergo season-ending sports hernia surgery to repair an injury he had been dealing with since November 2013.

 On October 2, 2014, the Senators announced they had signed Ryan to a seven-year, $50.75 million contract extension, a deal that would keep him with the team through the 2021–22 season.
 Ryan responded with his first All-Star Game appearance after being selected to represent Team Foligno at the 2015 NHL All-Star Game in Columbus, Ohio, on January 25, 2015.

 Ryan struggled during the 2016–17 regular season earning only 25 points in 62 games while also coping with injuries.
 However, he proved to be an asset to the team in the 2017 Stanley Cup playoffs, scoring four goals in six games during the first round of the playoffs against the Boston Bruins, helping the Senators to move onto the second round against the New York Rangers.
-He finished the playoffs with six goals and nine assists as the Senators were eliminated in overtime in game seven of the Eastern Conference Finals against the Pittsburgh Penguins.
+He finished the playoffs with six goals and nine assists as the Senators were eliminated in double overtime in game seven of the Eastern Conference Finals against the Pittsburgh Penguins.

 In the 2019–20 season, Ryan missed approximately three months while attending an NHL player assistance program.
 It was later revealed by Ryan that he had entered the program due to ongoing struggles with alcohol abuse.
 He returned to NHL action on February 25, 2020, in an away game versus the Nashville Predators.
 In his first post-rehab home game two days later, Ryan made headlines by scoring his fifth career hat trick.
 On September 7, Ryan was awarded the Bill Masterton Memorial Trophy by the NHL for perseverance and dedication to hockey.

 On September 25, 2020, Ryan was placed on unconditional waivers for the purpose of buying out the final two years remaining on his contract with the Senators.
 The following day, Ryan cleared waivers and became a free agent for the first time in his career.

 Detroit Red Wings

 On October 9, 2020, the first day of free agency, Ryan signed a one-year, $1 million contract with the Detroit Red Wings.

 Ryan scored his first goal for the Detroit Red Wings in a 4-2 win against the Carolina Hurricanes on January 16, 2021.

-He has not played since 2020–21 season.
+Ryan was offered a professional try-out in the Red Wings' 2021 training camp, but he was released at the end of camp.
+Ryan did not officially retire from pro hockey at that point, although he joked about being retired in a tweet.
+He was still receiving his buyout money from the Senators and if he officially retired, he would have forfeited that money.
+Ryan's buyout money ended in 2024.